f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab7/lab7.rst

 Enable API Discovery on BIG-IP Virtual Server
 ---------------------------------------------

-Click on the ``1 Services`` blue link to be redirected to the Multi-Cloud App Connect ``discovered services`` page where we will enable the different features on the BIG-IP.
+Click on the ``2 Services`` blue link to be redirected to the Multi-Cloud App Connect ``discovered services`` page where we will enable the different features on the BIG-IP.
 If you are lost, you can access this page as well by Multi-Cloud App Connect tile > Overview > Discovered Services
 You can see now the BIG-IP Virtual Server

 .. image:: ../pictures/mcn-vs.png
    :align: left

+You can see several VS. Enable API Discovery on the VS named ``cbip-apid-bigip1-vs-sentence``

 Click on ``Actions dots`` and ``Enable Visibility in All workspaces```